-You’re invited to take part in a unique citizen science experience that’s collecting uniform decomposition data across ecosystems worldwide.
+You’re invited to take part in a unique citizen science experience that’s collecting uniform decomposition data across ecosystems worldwide, including at TERN research sites across Australia.
 Grab a cuppa and read on…

-To measure decomposition, researchers from Sweden’s Umea University and Utrecht University in The Netherlands have come up with an innovative, cost-effective, well-standardised method to gather data on decomposition rate and litter stabilisation using ordinary tea bags.
+To measure decomposition, researchers from Sweden’s Umea University, the Austrian Agency for Health and Food Safety Ltd. And Utrecht University in The Netherlands have come up with an innovative, cost-effective, well-standardised method to gather data on decomposition rate and litter stabilisation using ordinary tea bags.

 Two types of plastic tea bags (green and rooibos) with contrasting decomposability are placed in the soil and weight loss is determined after three months.
 Their decomposition is indicative for a two-phased decomposition model called the Tea Bag Index (TBI), consisting of two parameters describing decomposition rate (k) and litter stabilisation factor (S).